djmaluy/milestep-test-frontend/README.md

 1.2 User receives email with activation link after sign up

-- mark task as completed
-- make it active again if task is completed
 2.1 User can manage only his own tasks

-  2.3 Basicaly there should be two lists, one is active tasks, another one is completed.
-By marking task as completed a particular task moves to appropriate list.

 - due date should be a future date